rust-lang/reference/src/items/enumerations.md

 ```

 r[items.enum.empty.uninhabited]
-Zero-variant enums are equivalent to the [never type], but they cannot be
+Only the [never type] can be coerced into zero-variant enums.
+Conversely,
-coerced into other types.
+zero-variant enums cannot be coerced into any other type.

 ```rust,compile_fail
 # enum ZeroVariants {}